top of page

 BCAB Paddlesport Coach

-A Paddlesport Coach helps clients improve their Paddlesport skills in specific disciplines and environments, and can progress to higher-level qualifications such as White Water Kayaking Coach (Advanced) or Stand-Up Paddleboard Open Water Coach.
+A Paddlesport Coach helps clients improve their Paddlesport skills in specific disciplines and environments.
 The Paddlesport Coach qualification is usually a progression from the Paddlesport Instructor qualification.

 A group of trainee paddlesport instructors are learning how to rescue overturned watercraft.
 Some trainees are on paddleboards and a couple are in the water, rescuing the canoes while the trainer supervises.